Kie Ross Zuraw

 You can also read about or download UCLA PhonologyPad, a program written by Dan Albro.

 A new and better Java version called Pheatures was developed by Floris van Vugt.
-If you have any trouble with FeaturePad, try Pheatures instead.
+You should probably use this instead!

 This little program calculates similarity between pairs of phones using the